Initial Interest and Inspiration

 In a recent interview, someone asked me “When will VR be mainstream?”
 I’ve been working on VR projects since the Oculus kickstarter back in 2012/2013, so in many ways, VR has already become a mainstream part of my life, just as it has for the other folks who also took that pioneering step to develop content as independents.
 But in the grand scheme of things, VR is still young, so there is no rush to complete MageWorks.
 Listening to the words of the VR greats at various conferences, the key components to creating mainstream VR ecosystems depend heavily on reducing friction for use, the fidelity of the experience, and allowing VR to be a contender in the world of computing productivity and content creation.

 So what does this mean for the strategic vision of MageWorks?
 20/20 hindsight, MageWorks was an academic endeavor and coincidentally became a game (and almost a platform) about the irony of the cost of education which can be mitigated with the use virtual reality thereby making education affordable and accessible.
-Being new to the business entrepreneurial scene, I deviated quite a bit from the original concept of MageWorks and was pulled in many directions partly in my own naivete, but more so with a driving curiosity for what VR can be.
-Therefore, staying true to the original vision of MageWorks and creating a piece of VR intellectual property that can gamers can enjoy is the direction this project is going when time permits.
+Being new to the business entrepreneurial scene, I deviated quite a bit from the original concept of MageWorks and was pulled in many directions partly due to my own naivete, but more so with a driving curiosity for what VR can be.
+Therefore, staying true to the original vision of MageWorks and creating a piece of VR intellectual property that gamers can enjoy is the direction this project is going when time permits.

 Next Steps & More Lessons Learned